Chattanooga, Tennessee: Law and government

 The city operates under a charter granted by the state legislature in 1852; the charter has been subsequently amended.

 The city operates under a strong mayor system, which changed from a commission form of government with members voted at-large.
 In 1987 twelve African American city residents filed a complaint, Brown v.
 Board of Commissioners of the City of Chattanooga, alleging that the commission-style government violated their civil rights, including the Voting Rights Act of 1965, by diluting the minority black vote.
 In 1989 U.S. District Judge R. Allan Edgar ruled in their favor, compelling the city to abandon the at-large voting system that it had used for the 'commission' form of government, established single-member geographical districts to proportionally represent both majority and minority elements of the population according to the city's racial demographics, eliminated voting privileges for non-resident property owners, and created the city's mayor-council form of government.
 The Chattanooga City Council has nine members, of whom four are African American.
 The strong-mayor system began in 1991 after a 1990 citywide election that used the new court-ordered district system.

 The city's legislative branch is represented by members from nine districts, elected from single-member districts in partisan elections.
-The council members are Chip Henderson (District 1), Jenny Hill (District 2), Ken Smith (District 3), Darrin Ledford (District 4), Isiah Hester (District 5), Jenni Berz (District 6), Raquetta Dotley (District 7), Marvene Noel (District 8), and Demetrus Coonrod (District 9).
+The council members are Chip Henderson (District 1), Jenny Hill (District 2), Jeff Davis (District 3), Cody Harvey (District 4), Dennis Clark (District 5), Jenni Berz (District 6), Raquetta Dotley (District 7), Marvene Noel (District 8), and Ron Elliott (District 9).